 One pagers: These are assignments where students create the entire task on one page.
 We created a perspectives of the War of 1812 with our students.
 It was very interesting to see what students drew about after learning about the war.
 It helped us understand what they understood about the war (and what they didn’t quite get right).

 Folk Art: Art has changed over time.
 Have your students explore different art from different cultures at different times and then compare them.

 Transformations: Use art to show how things have changed over time.
 Compare your community one hundred years ago to modern day.
-How have the people changed?
-How has the landscape changed?
+How have people changed?
+Has the landscape changed?
 How did the Industrial Revolution change Europe?
 The lesson plan practically writes itself.

 Heroes and Legends: Create visual representations of heroes and their stories.

 Visual Timelines: Instead of a list of dates, have students create icons for each of the dates to represent the event.

 Don’t forget to display the art